Mapped: Every country Trump has threatened after strikes on Venezuela

 Greenland

 “We do need Greenland, absolutely.
-We need it for defence,” Mr Trump told The Atlantic magazine on Sunday.
+We need it for defence,” the president told The Atlantic magazine on Sunday.

-Meanwhile, Katie Miller, the wife of one of Mr Trump’s senior aides, Stephen Miller, posted a picture on social media of Greenland in the colours of the American flag alongside the word “soon” following the Venezuela operation.
+Katie Miller, the wife of one of Trump’s senior aides, Stephen Miller, sparked backlash in Greenland after she posted a picture on social media of the country in the colours of the American flag, alongside the word “soon”.

 On Monday, Denmark’s prime minister, Mette Frederiksen, said in a statement that “the US has no right to annex any of the three nations in the Danish kingdom”, of which Greenland is one.